PSLmodels/blog/_posts/2021-08-09-demo-day-unit-testing.md

 ---
-title: 'Demo Day: Unit Testing for Open Source Projects'
+title: 'Demo Day: Unit testing for open source projects'
 author: "Jason DeBacker"
-description: Unit Testing for Open Source Projects
+description: How to ensure that individual functions do what you expect.
-categories:
+categories: [demo-days, R, Python, unit-testing]
-- demo-days
-- R
-- Python
-- unit-testing
 layout: post
 toc: true
 ---